You are here: HOME / Useful Information

 We provide on a daily basis:

 - Morning and afternoon snacks

 We cater for all dietary requirements.
 You will be asked about dietary requirements or allergies when you register your child so that we can cater for any needs.
 We offer a vegetarian, Halal, or nut-free versions of all meals.

 What Parents Need to Provide

 Nappies & Formula milk are not provided by us and need to be supplied by parents.
 We do provide wipes or you can provide your own wipes if you prefer.

 At Yellow Penguin security is a very important issue to us.
 We will expect you to collect your child unless you inform us of other arrangements in advance.
 The nursery gate has an intercom facility and a CCTV system in order to maintain high levels of security.

 Our nursery is newly-renovated and has been designed to the highest safety standards and all of the equipment we use has EU/British standards approval.
-The premises been inspected by Ofsted for our initial registration visit.
+The premises been inspected by Ofsted.

 We maintain high staff to children ratios to ensure close supervision at all times.
 All of our fully qualified staff are trained paediatric first aiders and update their skills regularly.

-The nursery maintains all of the required legislation and requirements of the Children Act 1989.
+The nursery complies with all of the required Health & Safety legislation and requirements of the Children Act 1989.